This lesson will show you how to transpose audio files so your musicians can rehearse them in the right key.

-From the main Songs tab, click the name of a specific arrangement.
+From the main Songs tab, select a specific arrangement.

-Click the music note icon in the Files section.
+Select the music note icon in the Files section of the arrangement.

-You can also hover over a specific audio file and press 't' on your keyboard, or click the Transpose button that appears.
+You can also hover over a specific audio file and press 't' on your keyboard, or select the Transpose button that appears.

 - Use the dropdown to select a file to transpose.
 Any transposable audio files (mp3, m4a, aac) attached anywhere on the current arrangement will be options.